sachinpkale/ContactsApp/README.md

 # Contacts Application

 #### Synopsis
-A simple contacts application supporting `add contact` and `search contact` functions.
-Search is prefix-based.
-Using prefix tree ([trie](https://en.wikipedia.org/wiki/Trie)) to store the contacts.
+- A simple contacts application supporting `add contact` and `search contact` functions.
+- Search is prefix-based and case in-sensitive.
+- Using prefix tree ([trie](https://en.wikipedia.org/wiki/Trie)) to store the contacts.

 #### Running App and Tests
 1. To run the app: